Parable of the Renegades

 The clinic had one room for general treatment which was where the recent events took place.
 Another door led to a room designed for therapy.
 It looked like a spa, also consisting of a single white room, but walls of curtains separated sections of it to allow for different purposes.
 The scent that wafted in this room smelled of herbal bamboo thanks to an air purifier giving off a relaxing aroma.

-Lucas got himself comfortable in the section that contained a Jacuzzi.
-He left the water with the temperature on hot, making it simulate a hot spring and the water was dyed translucent purple thanks to being mixed with some lavender from Rea's massive herb collection.
+Wearing only a towel around his waist, Lucas got himself comfortable in the section that contained a Jacuzzi.
+The water’s temperature was set to hot, making it simulate a hot spring and he also dyed it a translucent purple thanks to applying it with some lavender from Rea's massive herb collection.

-As the hot, healing water entered every pore of his body, Lucas could feel his pain slowly fading away.
-All that fatigue from twenty-seven hours of fighting would soon be gone in a moment.
+As the hot, healing water entered every microscopic pore of his body, Lucas relished his pain slowly fading away.
+All that fatigue from twenty-seven hours of fighting will soon be gone.

 "They're back to looking normal again," Lucas noticed.